 As work experience is essential in developing a company, the University of Michigan’s Engineering Co-op program provides me with the quintessential opportunity to implement my engineering skills for practical application.
 With aid from the ECRC, I seek to pursue my studies while working for either the Esperion Therapeutics, Inc. or Clark Professional Company, where I’ll learn to tailor the production of medications to specific needs and utilize acids to formulate pharmaceutical products.

-Developing a company requires more than just skills and work experience, it calls for leadership and entrepreneurial skills.
+Developing a company requires more than just skills and work experience, however (?), it calls for leadership and entrepreneurial skills.
 Therefore, the ELP, unique to the University of Michigan, is the perfect program to enhance those skills.
 Through the 3-credit courses, internships at start-ups, opportunities to begin a venture, and exclusive access to engaging with notable investors, this program will distinguish myself from other good developers and businessmen.

 The University of Michigan’s College of Engineering provides its students with a great school-life balance environment.
 As engineering is a demanding degree, the extracurriculars provided will help me grow as a student, leader, and individual.
 Furthermore, Michigan’s curriculum focusing on learning through “doing and collaboration” is essential for aspiring engineers and entrepreneurs.
 I believe that as a Wolverine, I’ll be equipped well to turn my dream into a reality with the support of the school-spirited community.